Today we celebrated a milestone: our 200th episode!

-We were joined by Levine Museum of the New South’s new historian, Dr. Willie Griffin, to learn more about his background, discuss civil rights history in Charlotte and convince him the Meck Dec was real.
-We also learned some musical history in Charlotte and were supported (as always) by Supportive Guy.
+We were joined by Tony of the Map Shop to learn more about this Charlotte landmark, what its future holds and to take a 5th grade geography quiz.
+We also learned Charlotte’s history with the Freedom Riders and were supported (as always) by Supportive Guy.

 This week the boys were joined by Angel Johnston and Adria Focht from the Charlotte Museum of History and learned all about the museum’s mission and our favorite Charlotte history highlights.